 - Be sure to include all of your academic clinical experiences: institution name, unit, dates and brief descriptions of care provided and competencies performed.

-- Submit two (2) professional letters of recommendation, one of which can be from a clinical faculty member.
+- Submit two (2) professional letters of recommendation, on letter head, one of which can be from a clinical faculty member.

 - For internal candidates – one recommendation must come from your current manager.